Best Practices: Designing for CNC Milling

 8. Allow your geometry to stack together.
 Parts with similar geometries on at least one side can also use the same machine setup.

 9. Avoid deep pockets.
-Deeper cavities need to be machined with cutting tools with larger diameter affecting the fillets of the internal edges.
-We recommend a design with four times the cavity width and 25mm or ten times the tool diameter.
+Deeper cavities must be machined with cutting tools with larger diameters, affecting the internal edges’ fillets.
+We recommend a design with a cavity width of four times 25mm or ten times the tool diameter.

 10. Design large internal edges in deep cavities.
 For internal vertical edges, the larger the fillet, the better.
 Edges on the floor of a cavity should be either sharp or have a 0.1 mm or 1 mm radius.
-We recommended larger than 1/3 x cavity depth.
+We recommended a cavity depth larger than 1/3 x.

 Furthermore, tall features are difficult to machine accurately, as they are prone to vibrations.
 Consider the overall geometry of the part: rotating the part by 90° degrees during machining changes the aspect ratio.
 We recommend a height smaller than four times the minimum width.